 How long can you defer the RRSPs?

 Many pundits will advise that you should defer your RRSPs for as long as you possibly can.
-While this may be true in most circumstances, it is a rule of thumb and does not apply in all circumstances.
+While this may be true in many circumstances, it is a rule of thumb and does not apply in all circumstances.
 Most people defer the decision to convert RRSP into income so they can defer the tax.
 Canadians hate to pay taxes so much that they avoid any withdrawals from the RRSP until they are forced to do so.
 Sometimes deferral can be the costly alternative.
 Government rules stipulate that you must wind up your RRSP by the end of the year in which you turn 71.

 Basically, you must convert your RRSP into a Registered Retirement Income Fund (RRIF) or life annuity in the year you turn 71, but you do not have to start that income in the year you turn 71.
 It must start in the following year.